NoEndsNoGains/End-Of-Conflict/THEORETICAL-FOUNDATIONS.md

 * 3.1 The Foundations of MAP
 * 3.2 The Foundations of CHECK

+How does it relate to Fisher and Ury's principled negotiation, Deutsch's cooperation theory, Lederach's conflict transformation?
+Is it building on existing work or departing from it?

 ## Note on Living Matters

 End framework isn't a linear ladder; it’s a biological system.